František Kóša: Club career

+MŠK Žilina

 Youth

-Kóša is a graduate of the MŠK Žilina youth academy.
-In the Youth Champions League, Kóša scored a key goal against Sparta Prague U19, and set up a goal action against Dortmund to make it 1–1.
-In the autumn, he scored three times for the older youth team of Žilina, and in the 2023-24 season he was the second best scorer in the U17 first league with 17 goals.
+Kóša is a graduate of the Žilina youth academy.
+In the Youth Champions League, Kóša scored a key goal against Sparta Prague U19, and set up a goal action against Borussia Dortmund to make it 1–1.
+In the autumn, he scored three times for the older youth team of Žilina, and in the 2023–24 season he was the second best scorer in the U17 first league with 17 goals.